Skip to Content

 As this eagle’s name indicates, it is found exclusively in the Philippines and only on Luzon, Leyte, Mindanao, and Samar islands.
 The majority of these birds are found on the island of Mindanao.

 Philippine eagles prefer to live in dense woodland and avoid open forests and grasslands.
-However, its range includes lowland forests and heavily wooded zones in higher elevations, and it has been found at 1,800 meters.
-This eagle actually prefers areas with a steep landscape.
+However, their range includes lowland forests and heavily wooded zones in higher elevations, and they have been found at 1,800 meters.
+This eagle prefers areas with a steep landscape.

 About Philippine Eagle